-Insurance coverage can be obtained through a variety of different policies whose framework will be shaped by the particular risks present at a given operation.
-For instance, it is a common practice for EIL insurance coverage to be obtained through an "all-encompassing" policy which is applicable to multiple fertilizer products stored at a given site.
-This type of coverage is acceptable so long as it is inclusive of ammonium nitrate without exception and meets the minimum policy limits specifically for ammonium nitrate as outlined in Section F of the AN Code.
-When an operation stores ammonium nitrate along with other agricultural chemicals, it is likely that higher coverage limits will be required.
+Insurance coverage can be obtained through a variety of different policies whose framework will be shaped by the individual risks of exposure present at a given operation.
+It is a common practice for EIL insurance coverage to be obtained through an "all-encompassing" policy which is applicable to multiple fertilizer products stored at a given site.
+This type of coverage is acceptable so long as it is inclusive to CAN without exception and meets the minimum policy limits specifically for CAN as outlined in Section F of the CAN Security Code of Practice.
+Where an operation stores CAN along with other agricultural chemicals, it is likely that higher coverage limits will be required.